-Concentration of Credit Risk - Financial instruments that subject the Company to credit risk consist of cash and equivalents on deposit with financial institutions.
-The Company's excess cash as of March 31, 2021 and December 31, 2020 is on deposit in interest-bearing transaction accounts with well-established financial institutions.
+Concentration of Credit Risk - Financial instruments that subject the Company to credit risk consist of cash and cash equivalents on deposit with financial institutions.
+The Company's excess cash as of March 31, 2022 and December 31, 2021 is on deposit in interest-bearing accounts with well-established financial institutions.
 At times, such amounts may exceed the FDIC insurance limits.
-As of March 31, 2021, and December 31, 2020, uninsured cash balances totaled approximately \$53,100,000 and \$56,700,000, respectively.
+As of March 31, 2022, and December 31, 2021, uninsured cash balances totaled approximately \$30,100,000 and \$35,200,000, respectively.

-Recently Adopted Accounting Pronouncements - For the fiscal year beginning January 1, 2021, management early adopted Accounting Standards Update ("ASU") 2020-06 using the modified retrospective method.
-ASU 2020-06 simplifies entities' accounting for convertible instruments by eliminating the cash conversion and beneficial conversion feature ("BCF") models outlined in ASC 470-20 Debt-Debt with Conversion and Other Options.
+Recently Adopted Accounting Pronouncements - Beginning January 1, 2021, management adopted Accounting Standards Update ("ASU") 2020-06 using the modified retrospective method.
+ASU 2020-06 simplifies entities' accounting for convertible instruments by eliminating the cash conversion and beneficial conversion feature (BCF) models outlined in ASC 470-20.
 Under ASU 2020-06, convertible instruments that would have previously been subject to the BCF or cash conversion guidance no longer require separate accounting for the conversion feature.
-Entities may elect to early adopt ASU 2020-06 for fiscal years beginning after December 15, 2020.
-Since the Company early adopted ASU 2020-06 beginning January 1, 2021, the Company would no longer be required to recognize a BCF even when shareholder approval is received.
-In December 2020, the Company completed a private placement where we issued Series D convertible preferred stock.
-The preferred shares are convertible into shares of common stock upon receipt of stockholder approval the underlying shares of common stock as required by Nasdaq Marketplace Rule 5635(d) at a special stockholder meeting.
-The shareholders approved this conversion on February 25, 2021.
-As such, management will continue to account for the Series D Preferred Stock in equity without any separate accounting for the conversion options.